What fate awaits the rearrested Palestinian prisoners?

 “They won’t be allowed to mix with the other prisoners.
 They’ll be completely isolated from the world.
 They may get a visit from their lawyer or from a Red Cross representative, but that’s it,” said Francis.

-She added the prisoners will be shackled from their legs, and possibly from their arms too, during their hour in the yard.
+She added the prisoners will have their legs shackled, and possibly their hands too, during their hour in the yard.

 Khaled Zabarqa, a lawyer and human rights defender who represents Palestinian political prisoners, described solitary confinement as “the most difficult punishment that can be imposed on a prisoner”.